openjs-foundation/cross-project-council/proposals/stage-1/CODE_OF_CONDUCT/HANDLING-REPORTS.md

 For each report there should be an issue which captures the report, discussion and final conclusion.
 The report should NOT contain identifying details of the reporter.

+## Conflict of Interest

+Any member of the CPC or CoCP who is involved in the report should recuse themselves from the discussions.

 ## Reports to report@openjsf.org

 All members of the CPC are subscribed to the `report@openjsf.org` mailing list.
 When a report is received the following actions will be taken: